 ‘The Unmoving is a dark and delicious exploration of post war landscape.
 Maria Stadnicka’s beautifully crafted lines cut like a knife, her poems come to the page like water from a deep well, only the well has been poisoned.
 Masterfully succinct and shrouded in Stadnicka’s trademark sense of mystery, The Unmoving is as vivid a poetry chapbook as you’re ever likely to read.’
 (Broken Sleep Books, 2018)

 ‘What she accomplishes in these mainly minimalist texts is something quite special.
 There’s an underlying sense of ‘exile’ which permeates the whole collection and a quality of empathy with suffering, particularly related to those who are alienated within an environment, for whatever reasons.
 Her mixing of narrative snippets (the syntax and grammar are straightforward) with experimental jousts and fragmentary dislocation are central tenets here, which tend to make the reader focus in on every line and its relation to those around it.’
-(Steve Spence, Litter Magazine, 2018, author of Many Red Fish/ Knives, Forks and Spoons Press.)
+(Steve Spence, Litter Magazine)

 ‘Maria Stadnicka’s poetry is the most exciting I have read for some time.
 Her particular experience in Romania means that the political is not an option: she embraces it.
 Her work is on the frontline, also underscored by her background in journalism and broadcasting.
 But the genius of her poetry is to take the literal beyond itself into memorable and surreal flights of metaphor, while remaining firmly anchored at the same time.
 For English readers, her poetry is ‘other’; and I welcome that at a time when poetry needs to wake up to the contribution it can make at this time of transition and transparency.
 Our task as poets is to ‘see’: to divine a deeper reality.
-Her truth-gaze is unswerving.‘ (Jay Ramsay, writer, editor, author of The Dangerous Book (2018, Fitzrovia Press), Agistri Notebook (2016, Knives, Forks and Spoons Press.)
+Her truth-gaze is unswerving.‘ (Jay Ramsay, author of The Dangerous Book, 2018, Fitzrovia Press and Agistri Notebook, 2016, Knives, Forks and Spoons Press)

 ‘The work reminds me of Charles Simic’s and also the gentler end of Vaska Popa’s work.
 There is the same clarity of images and voice with little metaphor or allusion.
 Instead a kind of surrealism is at work in the direction the narratives take, in the thought processes being evidenced with their jumps and asides, their sometimes surprising conclusions.’
 (Rupert Loydell, Stride Magazine, 2017)